awslabs/aws-sdk-swift/reference/0.x/AWSOpenSearch/OpenSearchClientProtocol.md

 func startServiceSoftwareUpdate(input: StartServiceSoftwareUpdateInput, completion: @escaping (ClientRuntime.SdkResult<StartServiceSoftwareUpdateOutputResponse, StartServiceSoftwareUpdateOutputError>) -> Void)
 ```

-### updateDomainConfig(input:​completion:​)
+### updateDomainConfig(input:completion:)

-Modifies the cluster configuration of the specified domain, such as setting the instance type
-and the number of instances.
+Modifies the cluster configuration of the specified domain, such as setting the instance type and the number of instances.

 ``` swift
 func updateDomainConfig(input: UpdateDomainConfigInput, completion: @escaping (ClientRuntime.SdkResult<UpdateDomainConfigOutputResponse, UpdateDomainConfigOutputError>) -> Void)
 ```

-### updatePackage(input:​completion:​)
+### updatePackage(input:completion:)

 Updates a package for use with Amazon OpenSearch Service domains.